Managing to avoid insolvency

 We’re reminded that the firm nearly went bust several times in the last decade.
 And over that period, it bought up a rival and paid its directors handsomely.
 It even paid dividends to shareholders despite its shaky financial state.

 Recently, the firm made huge losses.
 Of course, losses don’t kill firms, but running out of cash does.
 Thomas Cook ran out of cash.
 It needed an urgent injection of £250m to stay afloat to then give time to restructure and change strategy.
 It failed to find any willing donor.

-Its state has not been uncommon over the years.
+The state of these firms has not been uncommon over the years.
 Many firms have been stressed and survived.
-Others have, however, been stressed and collapsed.
+Others have, however, been stressed and, despite innovative ideas by managers, they collapsed.

 The Web is full of articles about what went wrong with Thomas Cook, how the market changed and how we all (or at least a large percentage of us) now book holidays online rather than through agents like Thomas Cook.
 Whilst interesting to analyse how its managers could have done better, what’s more interesting is what, in general, a firm can do to stave off insolvency.

 Under normal healthy running, a firm generates sales.
 It has costs associated with those sales and costs (or overheads) independent of those sales.
 Those overheads are fixed by the size of the operation.

 When sales fall, the sales-related costs fall too.
 But the overheads stay the same.
 The result is that a point comes quite quickly when the firm makes a loss.
 Loss-making is not a problem provided that the firm has reserves or provided that the banks will advance the firm cash pending recovery.